fcosanabria/dotfiles/README.md

 ## Fonts

 You can check the fonts that I personally like and most of the time use.
 I currently using Fira Code.
 I have that one included here in the `fonts` directory, but please check [Nerd fonts](https://www.nerdfonts.com/font-downloads) to install the one that you wish.
+The fonts downloaded on this repo are not the ones with the extended support for nerdfonts.

 ## zsh